aambekar234/ml-income-predict-app/README.md

 # Project

+This project covers below concepts.

-Train model to predict whether income exceeds 50k based on census data.
-Serve the model with Fast API.
+    1. Train model to predict whether income exceeds 50k based on census data.
+    2. Evaluate the model on different data slices to minimize the bias towards certain datapoints.
+    3. Run unit test cases for Machine learning operations.
+    4. Use github actions for CI/CD and deploy app on render cloud.
+    5. Use FastAPI to serve model online for inference

 ## Project Description